-Let’s face it HMOs are pretty popular these days and that means there’s more competition in the market, prices are higher and deals are harder to find.
-As ever the way to get the edge on the competition is being able to do your research properly.
-In today’s video, Rob looks at researching an area in-depth according to five criteria.
-Yield, demand, competition, supply and population.
+Let’s face it, HMOs are pretty popular these days and that means there’s more competition in the market, prices are higher and deals are harder to find.
+As ever, the way to get the edge on the competition lies in your ability to research the local area more effectively than the other investors working there.

 - The 5 target criteria